Maca root (Lepidium meyenii) is a hardy turnip-like tuber native to the highlands of the Peruvian Andes in South America.

 It is reported to foster reproductive functions in both men and women, but is historically specific to male sexual health and stamina.
-This quality it also backed by renowned legends of Inca warriors using maca to build muscle and promote strong sexual virility.
+This quality is also backed by renowned legends of Incan warriors using maca to build muscle and promote strong sexual virility.

 There is also an unfounded claim that maca increases male testosterone levels, but in early research improved sexual desire was not evident by hormonal changes when tested on healthy men.
 This was likewise identified to be true also for postmenopausal women who used maca for sexual dysfunction.

 Also in regard to female libido, it was observed that maca root supplementation may actually assist peak sexual functioning in women studied.